roldatasci/dsp/statistics/4-2-random_dist.md

 >> each value in the sample has equal probability.

 >> The CDF plot shows a virtually straight 45-degree line, which indicates that
->> that for each value in the sample, the corresponding percentile rank is
+>> for each value in the sample, the corresponding percentile rank is
 >> basically the same.
 That is, for x = 0.2, its percentile rank (CDF(x)) = 0.2.